How to Fund Your Dream Reporting Project

 Here’s some rare good financial news for education journalists: If you have an idea for an ambitious education-related story – and a realistic plan for executing it – a growing number of organizations will provide grants or other resources to support your reporting.

-Representatives from five organizations, and some fellowship winners, shared tips and strategies for getting help to make reporting dreams a reality at EWA’s 2018 National Seminar, held on the campus of the University of Southern California.
+Representatives from several organizations, and some fellowship winners, shared tips and strategies for getting help to make reporting dreams a reality.

-Here’s a summary of five programs that are funding education journalism projects.
-(If you know of other programs that we should add to this list, please email EWA (at) EWA.Org.)
+Here is a list of programs that fund education journalism projects.
+(If you know of other programs that we should add to this list, please email EWA@ewa.org.)

 Her advice to fellowship and grant applicants?
 “When you’re pitching, don’t just pitch a topic.
 Pitch a strategy for how you’re going to investigate it.”

 Education Week Gregory M. Chronister Journalism FellowshipEach year, Editorial Projects in Education Inc., the parent company of Education Week, offers $10,000 to one journalist who “undertakes a significant enterprising or investigative journalism project that promises to inform and educate the field and the public about a timely and important issue for pre-K-12 education.”
 The fellowship is intended to be completed while the recipient continues his or her regular employment.
 You can see the fellowship application schedule here.

 EWA’s Reporting FellowshipPeriodically, EWA opens applications for fellowships up to $8,000 to support impactful education-related reporting projects.
 The money can be used for any legitimate newsgathering purpose, including relief from regular newsroom responsibilities, travel, training or data help.
 Check this page for details about future fellowship opportunities.